RolJunGu/538/README.md

 4. Write several unit tests that cover all corner cases, and test your algorithm using bazel.
 You will need to only submit your algorithm implementation and the unit tests.

+Note: the function will return -1 if the input is empty.

 ## Question 3 (20 Points.
 Medium)

 Compute the worst case run-time complexity of the below functions.
 Please provide both the computation process and final result for full credit.